StarLard/ios-exercise/readme.md

 # thirteen23 iOS Exercise

 ## Instructions
 Create a simple app that contains a grid of images based on the below specification.
-Your submission will be judged on both code quality and user experience.
+Your submission will be judged on both user experience and code quality.

 ## Requirements / Restrictions
 - Use proper git procedures and link us to the repository (Github, Bitbucket, etc…)
 - Do not use any third party libraries.
 - Do not use storyboards or xibs.
 Everything should be built programmatically.
-- Use your own best judgement for the design that is not addressed in the specification.
+- Use your own best judgment on how to creatively handle any edge cases, design or UX not addressed in the specification.
 - Assume you are delivering the source code to a client.

 ## Specifications